unisonweb/website/src/compare-lang/unison-for-java-devs.md

 <div class="side-by-side"><div>

-If you're coming from a Java background, you might be used to modifying collections in place.
 In Unison, since collections are immutable, you create copies of the original with the desired changes.

 ```unison
 map1 = Map.fromList [("📘", +2), ("📙", -4), ("📔", +3)]